Gliss01/Gliss-engine/README.md

 # Gliss-engine
-Gliss is a modern, picofast and an ultra-performance CSS-browser engine being developed for applications.
+Gliss is a modern, picofast and an ultra-performance CSS engine being developed for IOT and NOT.

 ## WARNING
 Still in experimental development.